research

 • Dawson, Hsiao, Tan, Banerji, & Nation (2021).
 “Features of lexical richness in children’s books: Comparisons with child-directed speech.”
 Language Development Research. [paper]

-• Tan, Read, Gamboa, Bang, & Marchman (in prep.).
-“The power of the page: Comparing richness in text and talk during book sharing with two-year old children.”
+• Tan, Read, Gamboa, Bang, & Marchman (under review).
+“The power of the page: Comparing richness in text and talk during book sharing with two-year old children.” [preprint]

 early word learning across linguistic environments